ptrace(2) — Linux manual page

 return 0 instead.
 In other words, the tracee may be "not yet

-fully dead", but already refusing ptrace requests.
+fully dead", but already refusing ptrace operations.

 The tracer can't assume that the tracee always ends its life by